 Take the Moms Clean Air Force, a mother-led movement of more than a million members working to clean up air pollution.
 The Force equips its members with action tools and resources.
 Armed with this knowledge, they meet with lawmakers at every level of government to build support for practical policy solutions.
 The organization mobilizes through a network of state-based field teams, and is fueled by the dedication of its members.
 “Moms have passion and power – an unbeatable combination,” says the team.
 “We are harnessing the strength of mother love to fight back against polluters.”

 In the world of work, MomsRising is channeling the power of mothers to increase economic security, decrease discrimination, and achieve workplace reforms that will allow both businesses and families to thrive.
 “We started with just a handful of members, and through mom telling mom, through person telling person, we grew to over five million readers,” says Kristin Rowe-Finkbeiner, CEO and Co-Founder of this group of moms and allies.
 The organization lists its recent wins as achieving serious momentum for paid family leave, investments in affordable childcare and pre-K programs, and gains towards equal pay and overtime pay.
+As for other people who tirelessly have to work overtime but have not been well-compensated, they can consult an overtime lawyer.

 As the founder of Mindr, an organization empowering new moms and dads to become changemakers through advocacy workshops, feminist discussions, current affairs debriefings and other programming where crying babies are welcome, I am deeply inspired by this collaborative approach.
 For many of us, the transition into new motherhood is isolating, but connecting with others who are driven by our shared values can be not only personally fulfilling, but immensely powerful.